jarekb123/async_cubits/README.md

 A package that provides set of cubits for making asynchronous operations in simpler, consistent way.

+### Inspiration

+This package is inspired by Riverpod's `FutureProvider` and `StreamProvider`.
+The `AsyncValue` class is mostly the same as in `riverpod` package.
+Please check great work done in the `riverpod` package.

 ## Installation 💻

 **❗ In order to start using Async Cubits you must have the [Flutter SDK][flutter_install_link] installed on your